 If your partner thinks you are beginning to nag, he or she may stop listening to you completely.
-It is important to approach the discussion in measured ways and then know when you have said all you should for that day.
-Give your partner things to think about, and let him or her come to you to talk about it when the time is right for them.
+It is important to approach the discussion in a measured way and then know when you have said all you should for that day.
+Give your partner things to think about, and let him or her come to you to talk about it when the time is right.